iankietzman-voeracity/Standardtechst/README.md

 (If you haven't checked out [PocketBase](https://pocketbase.io/), please do so -- it's a great project)

-As this is meant for rapid iteration of alpha/beta products, it is not necessarily meant to have a proper update+upgrade schedule or process, although I am thinking about implementing such a structure/process in a later release.
+As this is meant for rapid iteration of alpha/beta products, it is not necessarily meant to have a proper update+upgrade schedule or process (although I am thinking about implementing such a structure/process in a later release).
 Just grab the newest version and run.

 **Standardtechst** is from the Danish *standardtekst*, meaning boilerplate, with some simple wordplay thrown in.
 One could alternatively describe it as a portmanteau + an abbreviation.
 (Standard Tech Stack >> StandardTechStack >> StandardTechSt >> Standardtechst)